ge-high-assurance/RACK/cli/README.md

 The `data` subcommand is used to import CSV and OWL data files using the RACK ontology as well as exporting CSV files using nodegroups stored in SemTK.

+The `manifest` subcommand is used to import a complete set of CSV and OWL data from multiple files as specified by a single top-level manifest file.
+This subcommand subsumes the `data`, `nodegroups`, and `model` subcommands and is the recommended way to initialize a RACK instance for use.

+The following options default to their matching ENVIRONMENT variables if they exist:
+* --base-url : $BASE_URL
+* --triple-store : $TRIPLE_STORE
+* --log-level : $LOG_LEVEL

+For example, **ingestion warnings can be suppressed** by either using ```rack --log-level ERROR data import...``` or by executing this command in a bash script before calling 'rack':```export LOG_LEVEL=ERROR```

 ## Data Ingestion Configuration file format